gomezgoiri/Semantic-WoT-Environment-Simulation/README.md

 Tests
 -----

-To run any tests, just execute the desired one using:
+To run any test, just execute the desired one using:

      python test/[subfolder/]name.py